dedesite/illuminato/README.md

 ## Module installation

-IlluminatoShop is a regular Prestashop module that embeded Laravel's functions and classes.
+Illuminato is a regular Prestashop module that embeded Laravel's functions and classes.
 To install it, just download the archive and upload it on your server (or install it through Prestashop admin interface).

 Now, you can start playing with it !!